Inspired by Glass banner

 The pattern pieces are traced with marker onto the glass and cut with a glass cutter.
 Or, sometimes the pattern pieces are directly attached to the glass and then cut.
 The glass cutter has a special hard wheel that will make a score (like a scratch) on the glass.
 Then when you try and “bend” the glass where you want it to break, it should break along the score line.
 This doesn’t always work!

 The edges of the glass are very sharp at this point and it may be jagged.
-The glass piece may not be the same size and shape of the pattern piece.
+The glass piece may not be the same size and shape as the pattern piece.

 Grind The Glass